sgrif/hands-on-backbone-notes/05-persistence.md

 Our view is now blank, because our collection is loading asynchronously, and will be empty when it gets passed to the view.

-- Wrap the call to `ScratchPad.initialize` in a success callback to fetch
+- Wrap the rest of `initialize` in a success callback to fetch
 - Need to change loop in template to `@notes.models`
-- Note that we can now remove the `rootUrl` property from `Models.Note`, as it's smart enough to get it from the collection
+- Note that we can now remove the `urlRoot` property from `Models.Note`, as it's smart enough to get it from the collection
   - Every model knows that it's a part of a collection, and we can access it via the collection property.
 - Edit is now broken, as well, since we don't access collections as arrays.
   - Change the router to call `.get` on the collection.
   - We don't need to do `id - 1`, since `get` takes an id, not an index.
+- Check everything is still working

 Actually persisting
 --